kartikay-bagla/SlotGated-SLU/README.md

 ## Usage
 `python train.py --dataset=atis` or `python test.py --dataset=atis` to train the model or to run the model on the dataset's validation set respectively.
+For tensorboard logs use `tensorboard --logdir=runs`.

 ### References
 * [Bi-LSTM Pytorch Question on Stack Overflow](https://stackoverflow.com/questions/53010465/bidirectional-lstm-output-question-in-pytorch)